PromtEngineer/multimodal_rag/README.md

 ### Component Props

-The `VercelV0Chat` component currently doesn't accept props, but you can customize it by:
+The `LocalGPTChat` component currently doesn't accept props, but you can customize it by:

 1. **Modifying the placeholder text**
 2. **Changing the action buttons**